-“Self-Care is anything that is for you, by you,” explained Jennifer Wells, M.D., a psychiatrist at Carilion Clinic.
+“Self-Care is anything that is for you, by you,” explains Jennifer Wells, M.D., a psychiatrist at Carilion Clinic.
 “It is about stress management, keeping your physical health in check, knowing your self-worth and balancing your work/life.”

 In other words, it is not about self-indulgence, but about daily maintenance so we can be our healthiest selves.

-“It is ok to treat yourself and if you can go on a special vacation that is great, but the reason my mental health is strong is because I tend to it every single day,” said Dr. Wells.
+“It is ok to treat yourself and if you can go on a special vacation that is great, but the reason my mental health is strong is because I tend to it every single day,” says Dr. Wells.

 And she does it in five ways: